 As you can probably imagine, the expenses to run a cattery are not cheap.
-They’re very expensive.
-You may not realize how much money is required not only to start up a cattery, but to operate and maintain a successful cattery.
+They are very expensive.
+You may not realize how much money is required not only to start up a cattery but to operate and maintain a successful cattery.
 If you treat your cattery like a business, then the costs will start to add up quick!

 Depending on the breed of cat that you’ve chosen to work with, the cost to start a cattery is going to cost between $10,000 – $20,000.
 That doesn’t include the recurring costs and surprise expenses that you’ll face once you’ve established your cattery.
-Let’s break down the initial start up cost.
-Listen to podcast episode 4 to hear about the monthly recurring expenses to plan for.
+Let’s break down the initial start-up cost.

 Cost to Start a Cattery